 Are snap-on dentures right for me?

 Snap-on dentures may be right for you if you have an entire arch of missing teeth and are looking for a way to replace these missing teeth.
 Although snap-on dentures can be used for the top and bottom arches, they are most commonly recommended for use on the lower arch.
 However, in order for snap-on dentures to be right for you, you will need to have enough bone mass in your jaw to support the placement of dental implants.
-Therefore, you will need to schedule a consultation with your Waco implant dentist to determine if snap-on dentures are the right treatment for you.
+Therefore, you will need to schedule a consultation with Dr. Martin to determine if snap-on dentures are the right treatment for you.

 What is the process for getting snap-on dentures?